Croatian Diaspora in New Zealand

 Number of Croats in New Zealand and their immigration

-Today, largest number of Croats lives on Northern Island and they are mostly concentrated in Auckland.
-There are number of Croats in Hamilton, Whangarei, Wellington and Christchurch as well.
+Today, the majority of Croats are located on Northland and in and around Auckland.
+There are Croats who live around Kaita (descendants of the first immigrants- kauri-gum diggers) in Hamilton, Whangarei, Wellington and Christchurch as well.

 First immigrants mostly came due to economy reasons.
 Men were highly represented; there were only a small number of women immigrants.

 For the last 10-15 years more than 10 thousand of highly educated Croats immigrated to NZ.
 Most of them stayed in Auckland, smaller number left for Wellington, Palmerston, Borth and New Plymouth.
-They were mostly IT specialists, professors, doctors, dentists, solicitors, economists etc. Average age of such immigration is 26-45 years old, mainly married couples with one or two children.
+They were mostly IT specialists, professors, doctors, dentists, solicitors, economists etc. Most of them are from big towns in Croatia: Zagreb, Split, Osijek, Vukovar, Rijeka, Šibenik, Pula.
+The average age when they immigrated was 26-45 years of age, mainly married couples with one or two children.
+Some of them did well (IT specialists) while a substantial number went to Australia and some returned to Croatia.

 Status of Croats in New Zealand